 A sun hat with a brim and protection for your neck is important for sunny weather.
 At high altitude, the sun is stronger so you can burn easily.
 A high factor SPF sun cream and sunglasses are essential too.
 Lip balm is also very useful, try to get one with SPF to protect your lips from the sun, but even a normal Chapstick with help stop your lips getting dry in the high altitude.

 For multi-day hikes, bring a torch and extra batteries.
 A head torch is useful for going to the toilet or setting up your tent so you can keep your hands free.
-A portable charger is also useful for keeping your phone and camera charged up, there is no electricity on the mountains!
+A portable power bank charger is also useful for keeping your phone and camera charged up, there is no electricity in the mountains!

-As well as the usual deodorant, soap and toothpaste, wet wipes are useful for quick cleaning, or if you can’t wash properly in the morning.
+As well as the usual deodorant, soap and toothpaste,eco-friendly baby wipes are useful for quick cleaning, or if you can’t wash properly in the morning.
 Bring hand sanitizer to use after going to the toilet, and you can never have too much toilet paper!
 Insect repellent is important for lower altitude hikes, and for Machu Picchu as there are lots of bitey black flies there.

-Some people may find Diamox helps with altitude sickness, although check with your doctor if they advise you to take it.
+Some people may find Diamox helps with altitude sickness, although check with your doctor if they advise you to take it as it can only be prescribed by a doctor.
 Most people find paracetamol will help if you have a mild headache.
-Anti-diarrhoea tablets are useful in emergencies, and if you have any problems with your knees or joints consider anti-inflammatory medication to help ease that.
+Anti-diarrhoea tablets are useful in emergencies, and if you have any problems with your knees or joints consider getting some anti-inflammatory medication or strapping supports to help ease that.
 I had never had issues before, but after three days of constant hiking up and down mountains, my knees were really struggling!

 If you are trekking overnight, you may also need to bring your own tent and camping equipment if it is not provided by your trekking company so check what is included.
 If you are bringing your own or doing any hikes independently without a guide, make sure you have the right gear by thoroughly researching your route beforehand and asking for recommendations.
 For the more extreme treks you may need ice-picks and crampons, so be prepared.